Rosenbühelrotte 21, 3213 Frankenfels.

 The cave is entered through a sort of entrance shaft.
-Iron stairs lead steep down from the ticket office into a wry passage.
+An iron staircase leads steeply down from the ticket office into a sloping corridor.
 This first part open and may be visited outside the open hours.
 And it is so romantic, it is definitely worth a visit.
 In winter this sack like cavity catches cold air and contains ice "dripstones".
 The lower part and the cave entrance are then covered by ice.
-Thats the reason, why the open hours in spring and autumn depend on the weather.
+That's the reason, why the open hours in spring and autumn depend on the weather.

 The cave itself are three passages in different direction.
 First the tour visits a side passage with a huge hall at the end.
 At this place the cave has several leads.
 The next passage leads down to the deepest point of the tour.
 The last passage leads back upward towards the surface.
 This part has most of the speleothems.

 This cave was visited by cave bears, during the exploration bones were found.
-Some of this bones are shown at the start of the tour, at the ticket office.
+Some of these bones are shown at the start of the tour, at the ticket office.